tig3rmast3r/StereoCrafter/README.md

 chmod +x run_depthcrafter_runner.sh
 ./run_depthcrafter_runner.sh
 ```
-If your work folder is ./work you don't need to do anything else
+If your work folder is ./work you don't need to do anything else.<br>
-It will output depthmap at exactly half size
+It will output depthmap at exactly half size.

 ### Step 3 - Upscale Depthmaps

-i use Real ESRGAN (not included) for upscaling, it will help a lot with precision compared to other upscales
+i use Real ESRGAN (not included) for upscaling, it will help a lot with precision compared to other upscales.<br>
-5th arg is tile size, i suggest vertical resolution as tile size (faster)
+5th arg is tile size, i suggest vertical resolution as tile size (faster).<br>
-it will launch 4 batches in parallel (can be changed by args or inside the script)
+it will launch 4 batches in parallel (can be changed by args or inside the script).
 ```
 ./upscale_esrgan.sh "./work/depthmap" "./work/depthmap/upscaled" 2 realesr-animevideov3-x2 416
 ```